“Remember, that time is money”, wrote Benjamin Franklin in his essay back in 1748.

 When it comes to managing time and attendance, we must remember that big brother is watching and making sure that we are compliant with regulations.
 In addition, we’re talking about people here so our solution of choice needs to be easy to use and comfortable as well as compatible with existing systems.

-The Fair Labor Standards Act (FLSA) requires businesses to keep accurate records of employee work hours, but lets the owners choose their own method of timekeeping.
+The Fair Labor Standards Act (FLSA) requires businesses to keep accurate records of employee work hours but allows the owners to choose their own method of timekeeping.

-The FLSA demands you keep work time tracking documentation for at least two years, and it needs to be easily available for government representatives’ inspection.
-So sure, you can use timesheets, punch-cards, or videos of smoke signs but keep in mind that these don’t only cause a lot of administrative headaches, but can be easily misplaced or lost.
+The FLSA Compliance rules demand you keep work time tracking documentation for at least two years, and it needs to be easily available for government representatives’ inspection.
+So sure, you can use paper timesheets or punch-cards, but keep in mind that these don’t only cause a lot of administrative headaches, but can be easily misplaced or lost.

-You don’t want to find out you’ve lost all employee work time records from past year in a sewage flood, or have a disgruntled employee just burn all the punch cards of his coworkers (yes, I’ve seen this happen).
+You don’t want to find out you’ve lost all employee work time records from the past year in a sewage flood, or have a disgruntled employee just burn all the punch cards of his coworkers (yes, that does happen too).
 Aside from the inconvenience caused by data-loss, this kind of situation can cause you a lot of trouble when government agents decide to drop by for a surprise audit.

 Since you’re the kind of manager who aims for success and plans for the future, you probably want to check out a simple but scalable solution before it becomes urgent.

 You can usually tell how much you’ll need to be paying your employees at the end of the month (or week) by looking at work schedules and doing the math.
-But what happens when a tragic flu epidemic takes out a random number of your employees every day, forcing their coworkers to do overtime?
-How much will you have to pay for overtime and sick leave can change hourly as employees go home sick.
+But what happens when a sudden epidemic takes out a random number of your employees every day, forcing their coworkers to do overtime?
+How much will you have to pay for overtime and sick leave can change hourly as employees call in sick.

-A smart time clock system can help you calculate the expenses on worker wages in real time, so you can adjust your budget accordingly, and avoid unwanted surprises when it’s time to pay.
+A smart time clock software can help you calculate the expenses on worker wages in real-time, and automatically calculate the weekly or monthly totals — so that you could adjust your budget accordingly, and avoid unwanted surprises when it’s time to pay, or overpaying by mistake.

-Today’s time tracking solutions are not your grandad’s punchclock (maybe that’s why they call it a grandfather clock…).
+Today’s time tracking solutions are not your grandad’s punch clock on a factory floor.
 Systems today include a variety of features and abilities, aimed at making it easier for your employees to accurately report work hours, and easier for you to monitor and manage attendance and efficiency.

-Before choosing the solution to deploy at your business, consider the needs of your business, and the nature of its relationship with the people it employs.
+Before choosing the solution to deploy at your business, consider the needs of your business, and the nature of its relationship with employees.
 For example, if you have a relatively small team of dedicated and honest employees, deploying a biometric time clock system would be a massive waste of your money, even though it looks cool and futuristic.

 Some features are worth considering for most businesses, regardless of compliance or specific business needs.

-One of the main advantages of mobile time clocks is that employees are more likely to record their work hours accurately when they do so in real-time.
-But what happens when you have employees in the field, deskless workers or tele-workers, who can’t line up at the punch clock in the office?
+One of the main advantages of time clocks apps is that employees are more likely to record their work hours accurately when they do so in real-time.
+But what happens when you have employees in the field, deskless workers, or remote employees, who can’t line up at the punch clock in the office?

-Many of the time clock solutions offered today allow for secure cross-channel access to the time tracking systems, letting employees clock in from their mobile device or desktop computer (if they have one).
-Some even offer geotagging so you know not only when the employee was working, but also where.
+Many of the time clock solutions offered today allow for secure cross-channel access to the time tracking systems, letting employees clock in and out from their mobile device or desktop computer (if they have one).
+Some even offer geofencing so you know not only when the employee was working, but also where.